Clan Gregor: Septs

-The following table lists clan names and sept names recognized by the Clan Gregor Society.
+The following table lists clan names and sept names recognised by the Clan Gregor Society.
 The society states that people who bear the following surnames, or who descend from a woman with one of the following surnames, is eligible for membership.
-The prefixes M, Mc and Mac are considered interchangeable, and other spelling variations are also omitted from this list.
+The prefixes M', Mc and Mac are considered interchangeable, and other spelling variations are also omitted from this list.